Industry Expertise · July 11, 2024

 Technology

-Another place to look is technology.
-There have been so many advancements in tools, products and services specifically geared toward the food and beverage industry, and many of these are cloud-based and affordable.
-Using one of these tools can help you get a handle on your costs and potentially identify places to maximize profits.
+There have been many advancements in tools, products and services specifically geared toward the food and beverage industry.
+Technology can help you get a handle on your costs and potentially identify places to maximize profits.

 Waste reduction